 Obvious statement of the day: mums are a special breed of superhero.
 They just seem to know how to get stuff done.
 Like, yesterday.
-If your mum is keen to get involved on your special day (and we suspect that’s a definite possibility!), share these quick and essential tips with her…
+If your mum is keen to get involved on your special day, share these quick and essential ways she can help out.

 Feature image: from the wedding of Lisette + Ben

 Related article: Follow this mother-of-the-bride fashion guide and dress to impress!

 - Is the happy couple planning on throwing an engagement party?
 If so, where are they thinking of hosting it?
 If they’re lacking space (and you’re not), it’s a sweet idea to offer to have the party at your place.
 It’ll introduce the bride’s and groom’s (or other bride’s) families if they haven’t already met and will create a homey atmosphere.

 - It’s a bit of an obvious job but help the bride out by informing your extended family of her engagement.